 Breast cancer is the second leading cause of cancer related deaths in Australian women, with over 3,000 losing their life each year.
-You can help reduce these numbers by fundraising or making a donation to one of the 130 Australian Leisure and Hospitality Group (ALH) venues who are raising funds for breast cancer research.
+You can help reduce these numbers by fundraising or making a donation to one of the Stellarossa cafes or Aveo communities who are raising funds for breast cancer research this October.

 Project Pink isn’t just about raising funds for innovative research, but also encourages women to be proactive with their health, early detection is key to a more positive prognosis.